mtav/script_inception_public.deprecated.2019-06-03/README.txt

 _Note 2: The .py extensions may be hidden, but just copy all the contents of the folder.
 The other files shouldn't cause problems._

 .
 Copy the file *H:\script_inception_public\blender_scripts\.B.blend* into *C:\Documents and Settings\USERNAME\Application Data\Blender Foundation\Blender\.blender* +
 _Note: This is just to set up a nicer default workspace, so it is optional.
-You can save your workspace as the default at any time in Blender with File->Save default settings._
+You can save your workspace as the default at any time in Blender with *File->Save default settings*._

 .
 Define the following environment variables (cf http://support.microsoft.com/kb/310519 for how to do this) :